Before you submit your application, it’s always worth checking: is the short-term loan you’re applying for legit?

 - Accepting new applications in the following states only: CA, LA, MS, MO, OH, TN, TX, WI

-Short term loans typically need to be repaid by your next payday.
-A “legit” payday loan is one that is offered to you legally, meaning the lender abides by all regulations set by your state, even if you are temporarily in somewhere else.
-Short term loans can be applied for online and in-store, but all fall under the same regulations.
+A legit payday loan is one that is offered to you legally.
+The lender needs to abide by the regulations set by your state, even if you are temporarily visiting somewhere else.
+Short-term loans can be applied for online and in-store but fall under the same regulations.

-Generally, short term lenders have more relaxed criteria than banks and other lenders.
-You will be able to apply for a short term loan if you have bad credit, are on a lower income or receive government benefits.
-This relaxed eligibility criteria does mean rates and fees are higher than other loans, but lenders still have to stick to the state-mandated APR.
+Generally, short-term lenders have more relaxed criteria than banks and other lenders.
+You’ll be able to apply for a short-term loan if you have bad credit, are on a lower income or receive government benefits.
+However, the relaxed eligibility criteria does mean rates and fees are higher than other loans.

 The 'ability to repay' rule